Union Pacific Diesel Locomotive Paint Schemes

 1985-1986 - New UP Yellow

 The standard for UP Armour Yellow did not change for over 50 years, from 1934 to the mid 1980s.
-The color remained unchanged in 1979, when in response to the ban in 1977 of lead in paint coatings, paint manufacturers had to end the use of Lead Chromate, or Chrome Yellow.
+The color remained unchanged in 1979, after the formulation was changed to reduce the amount of lead and chromium in the paint Union Pacific was using.
+In the case of UP colors, the yellow contained Lead Chromate, or Chrome Yellow.
 Union Pacific reformulated its paint, and produced a new set of color drift cards to ensure consistent colors across vendors and sources.

 In December 1983, the federal Environmental Protection Agency issued regulations that mandated the reduction of volatile organic compounds in paints.
 VOCs are the solvents used in paint, and their reduction in relation to the solids, or the actual color pigments, meant that paint coatings again underwent a radical change in chemical formula.
 In many early examples, the new formulas were found to be less durable, and subject to severe weathering, and therefore a change in color tones, usually known as fading.

 In addition to changing the chemical make-up of its paint coatings, the EPA regulations also covered how and where painting was taking place.
 Prior to 1986 all of the locomotive painting on Union Pacific was done at individual shops, with North Platte, Nebraska, carrying most of the workload for about two years.
 North Platte had been the road's major paint shop since the shop opened in 1973.
-Up until the shop's opening, other shops such as Salt Lake City had been painting as many as three units per week, in the open area of the shop itself, not in a dedicated, closed area.
+At Salt Lake City, locomotive painters had painted as many as three units per week, in the open area of the shop itself, not in a dedicated, closed area.

 Research suggests that an early formula of new environmentally safe but less-durable yellow was used in 1984 on the new SD50s in the 5000 class delivered by EMD, along with new C36-7s in the 9000 class delivered by GE in 1985.
 These were the only units delivered new from a factory during this time period.
 All other painting was taking place either at North Platte, or at locations across the Union Pacific system.